Prof. Dr. James Dorson

 “American Myths and Literary Counternarratives”, Wi/Se 2009/2010.
 B.A. seminar.

-Member of the research network “Narrative Liminality and/in the Formation of American Modernities” (funded by the DFG, 2018-2020)
+Former member of the DFG Research Network “Narrative Liminality and/in the Formation of American Modernities” (2018-2020)

 Current Research Project

 Ed. with MaryAnn Snyder Körber, Florian Sedlmeier, and Birte Wege.
 Anecdotal Modernity: The Making and Unmaking of History.
-Forthcoming with De Gruyter in 2020.
+De Gruyter, 2020.
+306 pp.

 Ed. with Jasper Verlinden.
 Fictions of Management: Efficiency and Control in American Literature and Culture.
 Heidelberg: Winter, 2019.
 301 pp.

 “Unformed Forms: Genre Theory and the Trouble with Caroline Levine’s Forms.”
+In The Genres of Genre: Form, Formats, and Cultural Formations.
 SPELL: Swiss Papers in English Language and Literature 38.
-Forthcoming 2019.
+Eds.
+Cécile Heim, Boris Vejdovsky and Benjamin Pickford.
+Tübingen: Narr, 2019.
+23-41.

 “Introduction: Management, Culture, Society.”
 With Jasper Verlinden.
 In Fictions of Management: Efficiency and Control in American Literature and Culture.
 Eds.
 James Dorson and Jasper Verlinden.
 Heidelberg: Winter, 2019.
 7-30.